WHAT WE GROW, AND WHY

 Our farm is not a passion we pursue for profit, but rather as an expression of our values to grow good food for our family and community, to restore the ecological wealth of a landscape that has been abused for many generations, and to share the knowledge we've learned along the way so that others can find success.
 Each crop and production system is first a choice for the restoration of nature, including the healing of humans.

 Mushrooms are one of the most powerful food medicines we have come across.

-We mainly grow shiitake, oyster, and chestnut mushrooms on logs, organic straw, and sawdust mixes.
-We grow them out in the woods, and indoors in a low-energy mushroom house.
-We also wild forage and seasonally grow some special mushrooms like lions mane and king trumpets.
+We mainly grow shiitake, oyster, and lions mane mushrooms on logs, organic straw, and sawdust mixes.
+We grow them out in the woods, and indoors in a low-energy solar powered mushroom house.
+We also wild forage mushrooms whenever possible.

 Mushrooms are often appreciated for their exotic nature and delicious additions to a wide range of foods, but less so for their powerful medicinal and nutritional capacity.

 The mushrooms we grow are packed with antioxidants, vitamins B &D, Iron and are one of the few foods with a complete amino acid profile.
 Regular fresh mushroom consumption offers your body a potent “adaptogen” which supports and balances your immune system, contains anti-inflammatory, anti-viral, anit-tumor, and anti-bacterial properties.

 Mushrooms are also absolutely the protein source with the lightest ecological footprint.
 Research indicates that mushrooms emit 0.5 kg of CO2 per pound produced.
 Compare this rate to chicken (3.1 kg), pork (5.5 kg), Salmon (5.4 kg), and Tofu at 0.9 kg CO2 per pound.
 Mushrooms require just 1.8 gallons of water and 1 kilowatt hour of energy to produce.